Abdul-Asa/risidio-task/README.md

 ## Conclusiion

 Overall, I had a blast working on this project!
 This task was more than just a test for me; it was a journey packed with growth and excitement.
 I really hope to bring this energy and passion to Risidio.
 Fingers crossed and looking forward to possibly joining!
-Last but not the least heres a some images for comparison:
+Last but not the least, here are screeenshot vs figma images for comparison:

 <div style="display: flex; padding: 2px; justify-content: space-around;">
    <img src="./public/home-screenshot.png" width="40%" />